sahadcmd/sahadcmd/README.md

 - Hello, and welcome to my GitHub profile!
 My name is Sahad Mahaboob and I am a self-motivated BTech IT graduate with a deep passion for coding and problem-solving.

-- Through practice and experimentation, I have honed my skills in programming languages like C programming, HTML, CSS, JavaScript, TypeScript, Bootstrap, jQuery and React.
+- Through practice and experimentation, I have honed my skills in programming languages like C programming, HTML, CSS, JavaScript, TypeScript, React, Bootstrap, jQuery and Angular.

 - Leveraging my understanding of data structures and algorithms, I can design and implement efficient solutions to complex problems, ensuring optimized performance and scalability in my projects.